git-morin/nixOS/notebook/IT/gaming/index.md

 Since I game on an old GPU (Nvidia GTX 1080) I often need to do some additional adjustments to make games run smoothly.

-I've been able to keep up with most games up to this date, here's a list of games I've played:
+I've been able to keep up with most games up to this date, here's a list of games I've played this year:

 - [Clair Obscur: Expedition 33](https://en.wikipedia.org/wiki/Clair_Obscur:_Expedition_33)
 - [Red Dead Redemption 2](https://en.wikipedia.org/wiki/Red_Dead_Redemption_2)